 Editor's Note — CNN Travel's series often carries sponsorship originating from the countries and regions we profile.
 However, CNN retains full editorial control over all of its reports.
 Read the policy

-Last-minute souvenir shopping has become a tedious chore that gets in the way of enjoying a trip.
+Last-minute souvenir shopping can be a tedious chore that gets in the way of enjoying a trip.

-But Singapore is spawning a new breed of creative designers and entrepreneurs, who are turning to their own backyard for inspiration and producing designed products that are uniquely Singapore.
+But Singapore is spawning a new breed of creative designers and entrepreneurs who are turning to their own backyard for inspiration and producing designed products that really say "Singapore."

 Gallery & Co.

 Intelligent reading or a rocking horse: Gallery & Co. caters to people of all ages and tastes.

 Even before it was fully opened, this funky shop was lauded by British newspaper The Guardian as one of the best museum stores in the world.

 Great finds include umbrellas inspired by the Gallery's architecture (it occupies two of the city's most historic buildings -- the former Supreme Court and City Hall), stationery by Olivia Lee and a soft toy, Merlion, by Supermama (which has its own shop you can read about further down).

 There's also a cafe by the local bakery Plain Vanilla, said to sell the best cupcakes in town.